Afshan93/technicaltask/README.md

-## If local installtion is required for linux, Step by step details are mentioned below
+## If local installation is required for linux, Step by step details are mentioned below

 ## Install Ubuntu
 Ubunto or Debian is recommended .
 Refer to https://ubuntu.com/tutorials/install-ubuntu-desktop#2-requirements  for ubuntu installation step by step.
 This project is tested on windows.